HirokiHamaguchi/latexlint/README.md

 We might have false positives, such as `Wrong-Example`, which is not a person's name.

-As a side note, we should use `--` instead of `-` to indicate a range of pages, e.g., `123--456` instead of `123-456`.
+We also should use `--` instead of `-` to indicate a range of pages, e.g., `123--456` instead of `123-456`.
+A lot of bibtex files follow this rule.
 We do not detect this because it might be just a subtraction.

 We use the following Regex.